Lakkanna/css-converter/README.md

-# css-converter (VS-Code extension)
+# CSS Converter

-Convert a kebab-case css to camel case css or vice-versa.
+VS Code extension to convert a kebab-case css to camel case css or vice-versa.

 ## How to use
   1. Select the CSS text you want convert